BradleyA/Search-docker-registry-v2-script.1.0/README.md

 [Return to top](https://github.com/BradleyA/Search-docker-registry-v2-script.1.0/blob/master/README.md#search-docker-registry-v2-script)

 ## Install
-To install, change directory to the location you want to download the scripts.
+To install, change into a directory that you want to download the scripts.
 Use git to pull or clone these scripts into the directory.
 If you do not have git then enter; "sudo apt-get install git" if using Ubuntu.
 On the github page of this script use the "HTTPS clone URL" with the 'git clone' command.

     git clone https://github.com/BradleyA/Search-docker-registry-v2-script.git
     cd Search-docker-registry-v2-script